Frisbie History, Family Crest & Coats of Arms

 The surname Frisbie was first found in Leicestershire where the family were Lords of the manor of Frisby at the time of the taking of the Domesday Book, a survey by William the Conqueror in 1086, after his conquest of England in 1066 A.D.
 Conjecturally they are descended from Fulk, a Norman noble who held this land from Hugh de Grandmesnil.
 The village is now deserted and lies on Frisby Hall farmland.
 Also in Leicestershire Frisby on the Wreake were estates held by Earl Hugh and may have had some connection to the family.

-Important Dates for the Frisbie family
+Early History of the Frisbie family

 This web page shows only a small excerpt of our Frisbie research.
 Another 71 words (5 lines of text) covering the years 1965 and 1929 are included under the topic Early Frisbie History in all our PDF Extended History products and printed products wherever possible.